Francis Beidler Forest — Harleyville, South Carolina

 People sometimes arrive at Beidler with expectations of insatiable alligators, trees canopied with snakes, and unrelenting mosquitoes.
 Thanks to Revolutionary War hero General Francis Marion – better known in South Carolina as the Swamp Fox – the myth of a Lowcountry swamp as a dangerous labyrinth was propagated in order to stave off Redcoats.
 However, General Marion knew the area’s swamps well enough to use them for his own undetected travel and understood that the only real fear was getting lost.
 Yet cultural lore persists, and people still misunderstand the ecology of a healthy swamp.

 A two-mile boardwalk removes any possibility of getting lost at Beidler Forest.
 And while visitors may see snakes on a sunny day, they won’t be on the walkway, as snakes mostly sun on old tree stumps or travel under water to avoid detection by predators or prey.
-Below, an Eastern cottonmouth is not eager to move from its prime spot unless a prospective meal happens by.

 As for alligators, Beidler Forest usually has only one, in the lake at the end of the boardwalk’s loop.
 The lake is the only habitat with enough open sun and deep water to support such a large reptile.
 And mosquitoes?
 The farther one ventures into the swamp, the more they disappear, as Beidler’s blackwater is not stagnant.
 It continuously flows to the Edisto River, making it an undesirable breeding place for them.

-A summer resident popular with both visitors and researchers is the Prothonotary warbler, seen above.
+A summer resident popular with both visitors and researchers is the Prothonotary warbler, seen below.
 After wintering in South America, these cheerful-looking songbirds return to their previous territories within the swamp to breed.
 The bright yellow birds are the only warbler in the eastern United States to nest in cavities, and often they make use of Beidler Forest’s innumerable cypress knees.
 The old-growth cypress swamp provides ideal habitat for Prothonotaries, creating a high-density population for the brilliantly-plumed birds.

 An ongoing research project called Project Protho tracks banded warblers so researchers can learn more about their breeding and nesting habits.
 The species has been in decline since 1967, primarily due to the loss of the mangrove habitat they rely on for the winter months.
 Those involved with Project Protho hope to learn from the birds themselves how to better protect the ecosystems necessary for their survival.